Russia to be excluded from sports including Fifa World Cup

 "Football is fully united here and in full solidarity with all the people affected in Ukraine.
 Both Presidents hope that the situation in Ukraine will improve significantly and rapidly so that football can again be a vector for unity and peace amongst people."

-The decision excludes Russia from a World Cup qualifying playoff match on March 24.
+The decision excludes the Russian men's team from a World Cup qualifying playoff match on March 24.
 Poland has refused to play the scheduled game against Russia.

-Russia hosted the 2018 World Cup where the home nation reached the quarter-finals.
+Russia hosted the 2018 men's World Cup where the home nation reached the quarter-finals.
+The Russian women's side currently sits second in their Uefa group for qualifying for the 2023 event in Australia and New Zealnd.

 It also means Russian team Spartak Moscow won't play next week in the Europa League against German club Leipzig.
 European governing body Uefa had allowed Spartak to take its place in the round of 16 draw on Thursday, one day after Putin ordered the invasion to start.